GrimReaper2654/Spaceship-Game/README.md

 https://grimreaper2654.github.io/Spaceship-Game/game/main.html <br>
 Game currently under development. <br> Working on: UI ▕░░░░░░░░░░░░░░░░░░░░▏<br><br>

 Game is fully playable!
 Enemies and teammates will spawn randomly on the map.
-THe current aim is to survive for as long as you can (health won't regenerate) but I will add score and win conditions later.<br><br>
+The current aim is to survive for as long as you can (health won't regenerate) but I will add score and win conditions later.
+Now physics are more realistic and ships can drift.<br><br>

 press 'initialise' then 'start game' to start the game.
 Don't press 'start game' more than once.
 Use the test button to spawn more ships.<br>
 W to accelerate<br>